Sonesta Star Goddess

 Location & directions

-Aswan and Luxor are both located the north of the Aswan High Dam towards the center of Egypt.
+Aswan and Luxor are both located the north of the Aswan High Dam towards the centre of Egypt.

 How to get there